initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

    }
   ```

-- Other services can also be injected into `AppEffect` service.
-These services are used to interact with external apis or perfrom computations.
-We will inject `AppRemoteService`.
+- The sole purpose of NgRx Effects is to isolate the side-effects from components.
+Instead of directly calling side-effects inside components, we would now call them in NgRx effects.
+As such, other services can also be injected into `AppEffect` service.
+These services can be used to interact with external apis or perfrom computations.
+We will inject our `AppRemoteService` which contains methods to fetch data via APIs.

   ```typescript
   import { Actions } from '@ngrx/effects/';